apache/incubator-devlake-website/community/submit-guide/submit-code.md

 ---
-sidebar_position: 03
+sidebar_position: 01
-title: "Development Workflow"
+title: "Submit Code"
 ---
-# Development Workflow
+# Submit Code

 This document shows the workflow of how to develop DevLake.